developertouch/Ishtiaq-Rashid/README.md

 ## How to Use
 The website is designed to be intuitive and user-friendly.
 Here's a quick guide on how to navigate and use the website:

-1. **Home**: The landing page welcomes you with a brief introduction and a call-to-action to explore the rest of the website.
+1. **Home**: The landing page welcomes you with a brief introduction and a call to action to explore the rest of the website.
 2. **About Me**: Click on the "About Me" section in the navigation bar to read more about my background and interests.
 3. **My Projects**: Navigate to the "My Projects" section to view a list of my completed projects.
 Click on a project to learn more about it.
 4. **My Skills**: Visit the "My Skills" section to see an overview of my technical skills and expertise.